Car insurance and car tax exemption for disabled people

 Who can drive a Motability car?

 When you receive your Motability car, up to three named drivers are included as part of your lease.
 Two drivers are nominated when you apply, with the third eligible to be added later through RSA Motability.
 The named drivers can include yourself, a friend, family member, spouse or carer.
+Find out more about who can drive a Motability car.

 How do I insure my vehicle?